futhr/spree-postal-service/README.md

 The Shipping method does not apply to the order if:

-- Any items weighs more than 18 kg
+- Any items weighs more than 18 kg.
-- Any item is longer than 90 cm
+- Any item is longer than 90 cm.
 - Any items second longest side (width) is over 60 cm.
 Eg a 70x70x20 item.

 ## Costs

-- Items weighing 10 kg of worth 100 Euros will cost 15 Euros
+- Items weighing 10 kg of worth 100 Euros will cost 15 Euros.
-- Items weighing 10 kg of worth 40 Euros will cost 25 Euros (15 + 10 handling)
+- Items weighing 10 kg of worth 40 Euros will cost 25 Euros (15 + 10 handling).
-- Items weighing less than 1 kg of worth 60 Euros will cost 6 Euros
+- Items weighing less than 1 kg of worth 60 Euros will cost 6 Euros.
-- Items weighing less than 1 kg of worth 40 Euros will cost 16 Euros (6 + 10)
+- Items weighing less than 1 kg of worth 40 Euros will cost 16 Euros (6 + 10).
-- Items weighing 25 kg of worth 200 Euros will cost 30 Euros (2 packages, 18 + 12 euro)
+- Items weighing 25 kg of worth 200 Euros will cost 30 Euros (2 packages, 18 + 12 Euro).
-- 3 items without weight information of worth 100 euros will cost 12 Euro
+- 3 items without weight information of worth 100 euros will cost 12 Euro.
-- Any amount of items costing more than the max_price will cost 0 Euro
+- Any amount of items costing more than the max_price will cost 0 Euro.

 ---